 iPod Pedometer Function

-Manual vs. Always On.
+Manual vs. Always On: this is a function on the older iPod nano models.
 Change this to Always On if you prefer to track total daily steps.
 Or, you can select Manual if you will only be tracking workouts rather than total daily steps.
+With the 7th generation nano, it is always on for total daily steps and you can track specific workouts by using the Run mode.

 Workout Goal: Set your total daily step goal, choosing from a list or setting your own.